Eric Hamber Secondary School: Eric Hamber's Run for the Sun

 On May 27, 2011, Eric Hamber held an event called "Run for the Sun" to raise money to install four solar panels on the school's roof.
 The solar panels are being used to heat the water in the school year round.
 A total of 653 students from 26 classes participated in the event by running or walking for five kilometres.
 The event raised a total of $8,495, and acceptance of a Vancouver Foundation Generation Green award of $12,500 raised a total of $21,000.

 Media

 The Griffins' Nest is Hamber's student-led, independent newspaper, and was founded in 2012.
 The paper transformed over the course of the 2020/2021 school year and drew praise from several external organizations, including the Canadian Association of Journalists, Student Press Law Center, Canadian Youth Journalism Project, J-Source, British Columbia Civil Liberties Association, Canadian University Press, and Ryerson University Centre for Free Expression.
 The newspaper has a history of public-interest reporting, and its student journalists have refused censorship on numerous occasions.
 A May 2021 censorship dispute between school administration/the school board and the Nest led Editors to draft the Student Press Freedom Act, Canada's first student journalism protection legislation.

+Accomplishments

+In recent years, Eric Hamber's Physics Olympics team has excelled, often placing among the top ten.
+In a pool of 80 teams across the province, Hamber placed 6th and 8th place overall in 2021, 5th and 6th place in 2022, and winning the overall competition with 1st and 9th among all teams in 2023.
+During this time, Hamber's Physics Olympics club grew from 15 members to over 50 members by 2024.
+In 2024, Hamber's teams placed 2nd and 12th, but notably placed 1st and 2nd in the solar car prebuild competition, where they built solar-powered cars that traveled 8 and 4 metres respectively.
+This accomplishment was especially remarkable, as fewer than 10 teams had even managed to get their cars to move several centimeters with most cars failing to move at all.
+In 2025, Eric Hamber placed 1st and 17th among 81 high schools, placing first in both the Fermi competition and winning the overall competition for the second time.

+Hamber's CanSat team received first place in the 2024 Canadian CanSat Competition.
+Their team went on to represent Canada at ESTEC for a European Space Agency conference.

+Their Reach For The Top senior trivia team has placed first in the province in the years 2020–2023.
+They placed second in the national finals in 2016.

+In 2022, Hamber won the grade 10 provincial championship in the Math Challengers competition.
+In 2021, Eric Hamber's grade 9 team came in second place in the same competition.